DavidSchurer/ParkAhead/README.md

-5) The user can click on the circular drop down menu icon on the far right side of the header bar, this will open up a dropdown menu showcasing various different options, such as for navigating back to the homepage, reserving a new parking space, confirming the arrival of the parking spot, navigating to the settings page, and logging out from ParkAhead.
+5) The user can click on the circular drop down menu icon on the far right side of the header bar, this will open up a dropdown menu showcasing various different options, such as for navigating back to the homepage, reserving a new parking space, confirming the arrival of the parking spot, viewing all of the confirmed reservations in the system, navigating to the settings page, and logging out from ParkAhead.